Unsure of How to Start?

 Referrals are marketing gold dust.
 HubSpot calls referrals - where existing users recommend your software to their contacts — “one of the most effective types of leads”.
 No wonder really - nothing builds trust in a product more than knowing it is already being used by someone we know personally.
 So how can you generate more referrals for your SaaS business?

-Firstly, make it extremely easy for your users to refer you.
+Firstly, make it extremely easy for your users to refer your company.
 Simply asking can be enough to drive referral numbers up.
 At the minimum, add a landing page on your website where people can make referrals.
 You could also consider adding a referral CTA in the software itself.

 Secondly, make sure that all customer-facing personnel know that they should be asking for referrals, and provide templates for them to use.